A Comparative Evaluation of Large Vision-Language Models for 2D Object Detection under SOTIF Conditions: Result

 \subsection{Performance in Object Subset}

 \autoref{fig:object-performance-subset} illustrates the detection performance heatmap on the object subset.
-Among all evaluated LVLMs, Gemini 3 (\ding{176}) achieves the strongest performance, attaining the highest $mmAP_{50:95}$, $mAR_{50}$, and $mAP_{50}$.
-In comparison, the YOLOv5$_{60e}$ baseline exhibits competitive precision in terms of $mAP_{50}$ but substantially lower recall, highlighting its limited coverage under object-centric challenges.
-Other LVLMs display diverse precision-recall trade-offs, whereas Gemini 3 (\ding{176}) demonstrates a more balanced capability across localization accuracy and detection coverage in the object subset.
+Gemini 3 (\ding{176}) achieves the highest $mAP_{50}$ and $mAR_{50}$ across all evaluated models, while RT-DETRv4 attains a marginally higher $mmAP_{50:95}$, indicating tighter bounding-box localization across stricter IoU thresholds.
+The YOLOv5$_{60e}$ baseline exhibits competitive precision in terms of $mAP_{50}$ but substantially lower recall, highlighting its limited coverage under object-centric challenges.
+Gemini 3 (\ding{176}) demonstrates the most balanced capability across localization accuracy and detection coverage in the object subset.